Create a capture session

 The Control Points table appears.

-Control points table open in the QA tool
+Control Points table open in the Quality Assurance view

 You can also review the geography of the actual project data (ground control points, automatic tie points, image positions).